janarez/brain-connectivity/README.md

 git clone https://github.com/janarez/brain-connectivity.git
 ```

 Since installing PyTorch and PyTorch Geometric using the correct wheels from `setup.py` is tricky, the whole repository has its own `requirements.txt` file.
-Install them by running:
+Install requirements by running:

 ```bash
 cd brain-connectivity